Clockknight/Clockknight.github.io/README.md

 ##[EagleJammers](https://github.com/EagleJammers)

 <details><summary>
-Github organization, participating regularly in the "TriJam" Game Jam.
+Github organization, participating regularly in the <a href="https://trijam.itch.io/">"TriJam" Game Jam</a>.
 </summary>

 Prototype source codes are available on the appropriate repositories.